Megumi Yokota: Media attention

 Yokota's parents supervised the creation of a serial manga, one titled Megumi (めぐみ) detailing her last days in Japan before her abduction, and another titled Dakkan about returned victim Kaoru Hasuike.
 The Japanese government produced an anime adaption of the manga.

 In 2010, the Shinjuku Theater has performed a stage adaptation of Megumi's life called "The Pledge to Megumi" (めぐみへの誓い) The main storyline centers on Megumi Yokota before and during her abduction by North Korea, and with a fictional ending where Megumi is reunited with her parents.

-On October 10, 2011, Japan Today reported a defector had asserted that Yokota was still alive, but that she was not allowed to leave North Korea because she was in possession of sensitive information.
+On 10 October 2011, Japan Today reported a defector had asserted that Yokota was still alive, but that she was not allowed to leave North Korea because she was in possession of sensitive information.

 In October 2011, South Korean intelligence agencies reported they believed dozens of South Korean and Japanese abduction victims were moved to Wonhwa-ri in South Pyongan Province; this group may have included Yokota, Yaeko Taguchi, and Tadaaki Hara.

-On September 19, 2017, President of the United States Donald Trump, in a speech to the United Nations General Assembly, included Yokota in a series of accusations against the North Korean government, saying, "We know it kidnapped a sweet 13-year-old Japanese girl from a beach in her own country to enslave her as a language tutor for North Korea's spies."
+On 19 September 2017, U.S. President Donald Trump, in a speech to the United Nations General Assembly, included Yokota in a series of accusations against the North Korean government, saying, "We know it kidnapped a sweet 13-year-old Japanese girl from a beach in her own country to enslave her as a language tutor for North Korea's spies."
 Yokota's mother Sakie said, "I was really surprised, but it was great, and I'm thankful to (Trump) for bringing up the issue and putting it into words in front of those representatives from around the world.
 Every word on the issue is a chance.
 I believe (Trump's words) had a profound significance to the issue."
-It was reported that President Trump sent a letter expressing his condolences to Sakie over the death of her husband Shigeru Yokota, who died on June 5, 2020, at the age of 87.
+It was reported that Trump sent a letter expressing his condolences to Sakie over the death of her husband Shigeru Yokota, who died on 5 June 2020, at the age of 87.

 Songs about Yokota

 In early 2007, Paul Stookey (of U.S. folk group Peter, Paul and Mary) introduced a song dedicated to Megumi, titled "Song for Megumi".
 Stookey toured Japan to sing the song in February and attended media interviews with Yokota's parents.

 In 2010, British rock singer Peter Frampton recorded two songs about Megumi Yokota after watching the documentary Abduction: The Megumi Yokota Story on PBS.
-Titled "Asleep at the Wheel" and "Suite Liberte", the songs are part of his album, Thank You, Mr. Churchill.
+Titled "Asleep at the Wheel" and "Suite Liberte", the songs are part of his album Thank You, Mr. Churchill.